-- Rapidly form dense mats on the surface that may restrict water movement, increase sedimentation, affect water quality, and crowd out native species. - " Changes to water quality may include lowered temperature, reduced oxygen concentrations, reduced nutrient availability, and eutrophication. - Ecosystem impacts may include smothering of native plant seeds through sedimentation and changes to native fish populations through reduced habitat quality. - >>> Thick mats may impede recreational activities and clog infrastructure and water supply intakes.
+- Rapidly forms dense mats on the surface that may restrict water movement, increase sedimentation, affect water quality, and crowd out native species. - Changes to water quality may include lowered temperature, reduced oxygen concentrations, reduced nutrient availability, and eutrophication. - Ecosystem impacts may include smothering of native plant seeds through sedimentation and changes to native fish populations through reduced habitat quality. - Thick mats may impede recreational activities and clog infrastructure and water supply intakes.

-- Native waterweed's leaves are shorter, and opposite or 3 in a whorl, and petals are the same size as sepals. - " Canadian elodea, (native) Hydrilla (invasive)
+- Native waterweed's leaves are shorter, and opposite or three in a whorl, and petals are the same size as sepals. - Canadian waterweed (Elodea canadensis), hydrilla (Hydrilla verticillata).